tighebi/snake_game/README.md

 - Reach 2048 to win (optional continuation)

 ### Animations
-- Smooth tile sliding animations
+- Fast, smooth tile sliding animations (1200 px/s constant speed)
+- Straight-line movement (horizontal or vertical only)
+- Consistent animation speed regardless of distance or merges
 - New tile pop animations
 - Visual feedback for all moves